 Maybe dabble with each of them for a month just to see what gets a bit of traction… but then quickly recognize the one that you feel has the best opportunity to crush it for you if you give it more focus… and weed out the rest of the stuff.
 Then, focus on being insanely great at PPC.

-Then once you’re great at PPC and get it on autopilot, you may want to add SEO.
+Then once you’re great at PPC, you may want to add SEO.

 Or if you are doing wholesale deals, some fix and flips, developing an apartment building here or there… you’re likely not doing any of them justice.

 What if instead, you recognized that your fix and flip business was the one that was the most fun and most profitable?

 Then you’d want to weed out the wholesaling and apartment developing and laser focus in on being the best fix and flip investor in your area.